 Global Citizenship & Human Dignity

 The Global Citizenship & Human Dignity initiative was created to meet the needs of today’s college students.
-This initiative aims to create a meaningful and purpose-driven curriculum and programming around race and racism, LGBTQ+ awareness and support, and mental health within the Fraternity & Sorority Life community at the University of Arizona.
+This initiative aims to create a meaningful and purpose-driven curriculum and programming that students can participate in should they choose.
 All are welcome in our Greek community.
-However, just saying those words are not enough.
-We must put our words into action.

-We commit to bringing an antiracist speaker to the Arizona Greek community every two years.
+We commit to bringing a speaker to the Arizona Greek community every two years.

 This year, we are excited to have Lawrence Ross join us to present a keynote lecture on his book, Blackballed: The Black and White Politics of Race on America's Campuses.